 Scottish Marathon Road Championships

 "The Scottish Marathon Championship 1946-2000 and The Women's Championship 1983-2000" by Fraser Clyne and Colin Youngson provides most of the information that anyone would like to know about these Championships.
 Importantly they state that the Men's Championship was established in 1946 and the Women's race in 1983.
 However by that time Dunky Wright of Clydesdale and Maryhill Harriers had already won the Empire Games Marathon in 1930 and run in three Olympic Games, Paris 1924 (DNF), Amsterdam 1928 (20th) and Los Angeles in 1932 where he finished 4th - the best ever placing by a Scot.
-The other Scottish Olympic marathon runners are Tom Jack (London 1908 - DNF), Donald McNab Robertson (Berlin 1936 - 7th), Jim Alder (Mexico City 1968 - DNF), Donald Macgregor (Munich 1972 - 7th), Liz McColgan (Atlanta 1996 - 16th) and Karen McLeod (Atlanta 1996 - 45th), Freya Ross (London 2012 – 44th), Callum Hawkins (Rio de Janeiro - 9th), Derek Hawkins (Rio de Janeiro – 114th) and Tsegai Tewelde (Rio de Janeiro – DNF).
+The other Scottish Olympic marathon runners are Tom Jack (London 1908 - DNF), Donald McNab Robertson (Berlin 1936 - 7th), Jim Alder (Mexico City 1968 - DNF), Donald Macgregor (Munich 1972 - 7th), Liz McColgan (Atlanta 1996 - 16th), Karen McLeod (Atlanta 1996 - 45th), Freya Ross (London 2012 – 44th), Callum Hawkins (Rio de Janeiro - 9th), Derek Hawkins (Rio de Janeiro – 114th) and Tsegai Tewelde (Rio de Janeiro – DNF).

-Also the results here do not record the pioneering work done Dale Greig in the 1960s in getting women accepted as participants in marathons.
-Eventually she won out and is recognised by the IAAF as holding the 1st official World best time for a woman with her 3.27.45 in the 1964 Isle of Wight race.
+We should also recognise the pioneering work done Dale Greig in the 1960s in getting women accepted as participants in marathons.
+Eventually she won out and is recognised by the IAAF as holding the 1st official World best performance for a woman with her 3.27.45 in the 1964 Isle of Wight race.

-The team race was started in 2009 with gold medals being awarded to the 1st teams only with the result being calculated on agreegate times for a team of 3.
-In 2010 gold, silver and bronze medals were presented.
+The Scottish Championship team race was started in 2009 with gold medals being awarded to the 1st teams only with the result being calculated on agreegate times for a team of 3.
+From 2010 gold, silver and bronze medals were also presented.